jaomorro/SecondaryMarketTix/README.md

 ## How to run
 The spiders can be run via (must be in the same folder as `scrapy.cfg`):

+The following will extract listings for all events
+  - `scrapy crawl gametime -a team=[team-name]`
+    - `team` is a required argument and is just the team nickname of the team whose tickets you are interested in.
+Ex - dodgers
+  - `scrapy crawl vivid`

+If you only want a single event, you can use the `event_date` argument
-  - scrapy crawl gametime
+  - `scrapy crawl gametime -a team=dodgers -a event_date=2023-07-29`
-  - scrapy crawl vivid
+  - `scrapy crawl vivid -a event_date=2023-07-29`

 By default there is a 15 second download delay but this can be changed in the
     settings.py file - DOWNLOAD_DELAY variable.